bwarren2/objective_impeachment/PITCHME.md

 "The President shall be removed from office on Impeachment for, and conviction of, Bribery."

-We don't need to debate "High Crimes and Misdemeanors" if the crime is named in the Constition.
+All of these describe abuse of power; using it to sell out the country, or take personal gain, or other high crimes of office.
+These are things that only powerful people can do.

-What does bribery mean?
+In particular, what does bribery mean?

 ---